 Red Bliss Potato Salad

-It’s officially spring time in DC which is hands down the best time of the year in the district, in my opinion.
-Unfortunately it usually only lasts a few weeks before we move into what I like to call the Unbearable Swamp of Summer which lasts about 5 months.
-But these few weeks are really fantastic.
+When Betsy and I used to live in DC, I remember springtime, which is hands down the best time of the year in the district.
+Unfortunately, it usually only lasts a few weeks before we would move into what I like to call the Unbearable Swamp of Summer which lasts about 5 months.
+But these few weeks were always some of my favorite DC weather.
 Perfect temperatures, blue skies, and lots of barbecues!

-I went to my first barbecue of spring a few weeks ago and decided to whip up a potato salad.
+If you are going to a barbecue any time soon, a potato salad is always a welcome addition.
 For potato salads, I like to use red bliss potatoes or new potatoes so you can leave the skin on.

 It’s a great salad for a hot day!